ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 GitHub Desktop, and then run the installer.
 When the installer finishes, you are prompted to log in to GitHub with your account.

-In the Log in window (see figure 1), enter the name and email you want displayed publicly (assuming you have a public account) for any commits to your repository.
+In the Log in window (see the first figure in this tutorial), enter the name and email you want displayed publicly (assuming you have a public account) for any commits to your repository.

-Figure 1:
 ![github_desktop_setup](https://cloud.githubusercontent.com/assets/19173079/24821330/a1c718e4-1bb3-11e7-8362-e3c6aa37bc7d.png)
 {: caption="Figure 1.
 Github Desktop Login window" caption-side="top"}